BETTER THAN HAPPY – Episode 165

 Ultimately I am only going to feel inspired, if I choose to be inspired on my own – if I look for inspiration in people and situations.

 He could sit in bed and read scriptures with me, and that may give me the feeling of being inspired, if he does it the way I want him to do it, and if I choose to be inspired.
 OR I can choose to be inspired whether or not he sits in bed and reads scriptures with me.
-I could choose to be inspired by the kind life he is living, day in and day out.
+I could choose to be inspired by the kind and honest life he is living, day in and day out.

 Do you see how feeling inspired is ultimately my choice – it’s my responsibility to feel that feeling, if that is a need that I have.